AIDS Retrospective Slideshow: A Pictorial Timeline of the HIV/AIDS Pandemic

 Princess Diana reaches out to people with AIDS.

-ACT UP forms to protest high cost of AIDS treatment and adopts its enduring motto.
+ACT UP forms and adopts its enduring motto.

 AIDS protests grow louder.